Welcome to Kudzu Country!

 Other cats on the Kudzu And Tennesse - 02/07/24

 "I need a throttle so I can run a train!"
-Bijou is almost 20 years old.
+Bijou is 20.5 years old.
 While she can still jump up on a sofa, she needs help to get up on this bar stool.
 She likes to visit while I am working on my trains and always announces herself when she walks into the room.

 Jackson is Bijou's best friend forever.
 They spend a lot of time together.
 Here, Jackson is walking in the yard.
 Cats usually pick their steps carefully and rarely knock anything over.